Report calls for faster ER responses after dying man languished for hours

 D’Arcy has said that problems in her husband’s care began weeks before his Feb.
 1 death, when the couple wasn’t informed he had just weeks to live and end-of-life treatments weren’t arranged.

-By mid January he was struggling to breath, prompting Webb to visit the Cobequid ER on the outskirts of Halifax and leading to his transfer to the Halifax Infirmary ER.
+By mid January he was struggling to breathe, prompting Webb to visit the Cobequid ER on the outskirts of Halifax and leading to his transfer to the Halifax Infirmary ER.

 D’Arcy said at that point a key problem occurred, as a specialist in internal medicine who was supposed to meet him wasn’t at the Infirmary ER when he arrived, sending the severely ill man into the hallway lineup.